Indecomposable injective modules of finite Malcev rank over local commutative rings: Indecomposable injective modules over local Noetherian rings of Krull dimension one

 \begin{example} Let $R$ be a local ring of maximal ideal $P$ such that $P^2=0$.
 If $\mathrm{gen}\ P=n$ where $n>0$ it is easy to check that $\mathrm{Mr}\ E(R/P)\leq n$. \end{example}

-In the sequel, for each integer $n>1$ we shall give an example of a one Krull-dimensional local Noetherian domain $D$ whose all finitely generated uniform mo\-dules are generated by at most $n$ elements.
+In the sequel, for each integer $n>1$ we shall give an example of a local Noetherian domain $D$ of Krull dimension one all whose finitely generated uniform mo\-dules are generated by at most $n$ elements.

 \begin{example} Consider the Noetherian domain $R$ defined in in the following way.
 Let $K$ be a field, $K[X,Y]$ the polynomial ring in two variables $X$ and $Y,$ and $f = Y^n-X^n(1+X).$ By considering that $f$ is a polynomial in one variable $Y$ with coefficients in $K[X],$ it follows from Eisenstein's criterion that $f$ is irreducible.
 Then $D = \displaystyle{\frac{K[X,Y]}{fK[X,Y]}}$ is a domain.
 Let $x$ and $y$ be the images of $X$ and $Y$ in $D$ by the natural map and $P'$ the maximal ideal of $D$ generated by $\{x,y\}.$ Let $R=D_{P'}$ and $P=P'R$.